How To Make Beautiful Landscape Photos On A Sunny Day

 However, Adobe Lightroom will provide the average photographer with fantastic results, most of the time.
 And, if properly taught, you can become quite adept using Lightroom after one or two sessions.

 I’ve got loads of folks who I’ve taught Lightroom to who would echo those thoughts.

 How To Manage High Contrast And Creative Blur

 My approach to managing contrast on the photo at the very top of this post was to employ a polarizing filter to reduce reflection and, thereby, hold onto detail and color in the brightly lit rocks which, due to the spray from the waterfall, were particularly reflective.

-Unfortunately I didn’t have my fancy pants Format-Hitech Neutral Density filters back then so, to produce the desired amount of blur in the water, I set my ISO to the camera’s default ISO 100; closed my lens’s aperture down to f/22; and benefited from the further reduction of light reaching the sensor, due to the use of the polarizing filter.
+Unfortunately I didn’t have my fancy pants Format-Hitech Neutral Density filters back then so, to produce the desired amount of blur in the water, I did the following:

 The final, and most pressing issue, was the high contrast conditions under which I was working.
 By reducing reflections the polarizing filter had helped to lower the overall contrast, but not enough.